sveltejs/kit/documentation/docs/20-core-concepts/10-routing.md

 ### Catch-all method

-Exporting the `all` handler will match any unhandled request methods, including methods like `MOVE` which have no dedicated export from `+server.js`.
+Exporting the `fallback` handler will match any unhandled request methods, including methods like `MOVE` which have no dedicated export from `+server.js`.

 ```js
 // @errors: 7031